m-terra/mpc-utils/README.md

 Command: reorder Options: -i <arg> -o <arg> --songNumber <arg> --uniqueSequences

-### Project Filtering

-Filters out projects that contain a sequence with the name specified by --sequenceName.
-Default filter name is 'Live'.

-Command: filter Options: -i <arg> -o <arg> --sequenceName <arg>

 ### Project BPM Listing

 Creates a text file 'Project_BPM.txt' in the specified input directory path.
 The file contains a list of all projects